 This project was still super fun to work on and I don’t regret it for a second.
 I still may use the charecter rigs for the occasional video, but for the type of content I’m going to be making, a format like this one seems much better.
 It takes much less time to create, and takes much less time to consume.

-If you're curious what a full episode was like, they're still available on my youtube channel.
 If you were one of the few people who checked out VRTM when it launched and subscribed, THANK YOU!

 If you found this post interesting, you can follow me on Twitter here.
 Also, subscribe to my email newsletter below.